 Learn about LiPo cell count in this tutorial: https://oscarliang.com/lipo-battery-guide/#cell-count

-Tiny Whoops typically operate on 1S or 2S battery packs, with 1S signifying one cell and 2S representing two cells.
+Tiny Whoops typically operate on 1S or 2S battery packs, with 1S meaning one cell and 2S representing two cells connected in series to double the voltage.
 Typically, the higher the cell count, the more powerful the drone.

-1S whoops are lighter, quieter, safer, and cause less damage during crashes, making them ideal for casual indoor FPV flying.
-On the other hand, 2S whoops are more powerful and more suited for outdoor flight in calm weather or for lifting heavier payloads, such as better cameras or FPV systems.
-However, they might be harder to fly indoor in tighter spaces.
+1S whoops are lighter, quieter, safer, and cause less damage during crashes, making them more suited for flying indoor.
+On the other hand, 2S whoops are more powerful and more suited for outdoor flight.
+However, they might be more challenging to fly indoor in tight spaces due to the increased weight and power.

 LiPo Battery Connectors

-If your whoop have a PH2.0, you can easily replace it with a BT2.0 connector if you know how to solder.
-Avoid using an adapter, as it introduces resistance and negates the benefits of the BT2.0 connector.
+If your whoop have a PH2.0 connector, you should consider replacing it with a BT2.0 connector – it gives you better performance and longer flight time.
+Avoid using a PH2.0 to BT2.0 adapter, as it introduces additional resistance and negates the benefits of the superior BT2.0 connector.

 Purchase A30 Connectors